NCAA Tournament Bracketology: Kansas grabs No. 1 overall seed

 Top 9: Seton Hall (NBC: 3), Villanova (NBC: 3), Creighton (NBC: 3), Butler (NBC: 6), Marquette (NBC: 7)

-XAVIER (NET: 44, NBC: 10): The best thing about this Xavier team’s resume is that they really have not taken all that many bad losses.
-Their worst loss of the season came at Wake Forest (108), which is a Quad 2 loss.
+XAVIER (NET: 43, NBC: 10): The Musketeers shook off a loss to Villanova (12) at home on Saturday by knocking off DePaul (73) on Tuesday night.
+The best thing about this Xavier team’s resume is that they really have not taken all that many bad losses.
+Their worst loss of the season came at Wake Forest (109), which is a Quad 2 loss.
 It’s the only team ranked outside of the top 35 in the NET that Xavier has lost to.
-They only have three Quad 1 wins — and two of them are at St. John’s (69) and at DePaul (72) — but they do have a win over Seton Hall (17) in Newark, which helps quite a bit.
+They only have three Quad 1 wins — and two of them are at St. John’s (70) and at DePaul (73) — but they do have a win over Seton Hall (17) in Newark, which helps quite a bit.
 I personally think that Xavier has to do more work that it looks like.
 They are just 3-9 against Quad 1 opponents, and that could drop to 1-9 if St. John’s and DePaul fall outside the top 75.
-With games at Georgetown (59), at Providence (48) and Butler (23), they’ll have three more chances to land Quad 1 wins.
+With games at Georgetown (58), at Providence (48) and Butler (23), they’ll have three more chances to land Quad 1 wins.
 I think Xavier probably should win two of those to really feel comfortable.

 PROVIDENCE (NET: 46, NBC: Play-in game): The Friars are now the official owners of the strangest resume in college basketball.
 On Friday, Marquette (26) paid a visit to The Dunk and lost.
 Providence has now won three straight games and have now won five of their last seven.
 All five of those wins are Quad 1 wins, and they include a road win over Butler (20), home wins against Creighton (11) and Seton Hall (17), and Saturday’s win against Marquette.
 The Friars now have seven Quad 1 wins.
 If you only look at wins, Providence is like a five seed.